 This change arrives in addition to another new feature you might have noticed while scrolling through your feed: A "new posts" button towards the top of the screen that you can tap to see everything just posted at the top of your feed, or ignore to stay where you are.
 This tool was originally launched as a test to prevent a common user issue: A sudden app refresh that pushed you to the top of your feed and caused you to lose your place mid-scroll.

 Although Instagram is not bringing back the chronological feed in its entirety, today's update is a welcome compromise.
-Users will get to see more recent posts and Instagram can stick with the algorithm that prioritizes moments from family, friends, and brands you interact with the most.
+Users will get to see more recent posts and Instagram can stick with the algorithm that prioritises moments from family, friends, and brands you interact with the most.

 However, don't be alarmed if you don't see the notification: If you follow 5,000-plus accounts, all of which regularly post every 48 hours, it's unlikely you will ever be "all caught up."
 But at least you can bid mid-scroll interruptions farewell.